-I hope to report on detailed analysis results at the SSTG
+I hope to report on detailed analysis results at the SSTG (Supersonic Task Group), a meeting of the ICAO (International Civil Aviation Organization), which will be held in Canada at the end of October.
 I would also like to present the experiment results at a general meeting of the CAEP (Committee on Aviation Environmental Protection) of the ICAO, which will be held in February 2016.
-At the meeting, discussion will be held regarding the formulation of international sonic boom standards in preparation for the operation of supersonic most difficult?
+At the meeting, discussion will be held regarding the formulation of international sonic boom standards in preparation for the operation of supersonic passenger airplane in the future.

-(Supersonic Task Group), a meeting of the ICAO (International Civil Aviation Organization), which will be held in Canada at passenger airplane in the future.

 The experimental supersonic airplane doesn't have an engine or wheels for running on the ground.
 Therefore, it wasn't possible to conduct testing in the stages of ground runs, subsonic flight, and supersonic flight.
 Instead, prior to the actual flight, we were only able to test functions on the ground.
 In that respect, this project may have had more in common with the launch of a rocket or satellite than the flight test for an airplane.
 It's truly an all-or-nothing experiment.
 While being conscious of our budget and schedule, we had to think creatively, consider all possible happenings, and conduct development to ensure the success of our flight experiment.
 On a different note, the SSC staff working at the test site in Sweden are easygoing and laid back.
 I felt some culture shock at the difference with Japanese people.
 An important part of my job as sub-manager was to engage in close communication with the SSC.
-In order to facilitate an environment for smooth implementation of the flight experiment, I had to overcome differences in culture and sensibility.

------ In closing, please tell us your future plans and aspirations.
+In order to facilitate an environment for smooth implementation of the flight experiment, I had to overcome differences in culture and sensibility. -- In closing, please tell us your future plans and aspirations.

 In the recent experiment we conducted supersonic flight for an experimental airplane which was designed with a low sonic boom nose and tail.
 We succeeded in acquiring a large amount of sonic boom data which includes low sonic boom signatures, and we are conducting detailed analysis and evaluation of this data.
 In doing so, I can say with confidence that Japan is one step ahead of the rest of the world.
 In the future, in addition to summarizing the results of the D-SEND Project, I hope to use these results as a base for pursuing new research themes in supersonic airplane technology.

-As of mid-Sentember 2015
+As of mid-September 2015